6 Reasons Why Servers Need So Much RAM

 To give you an idea, here are the general recommendations for SQL servers to use as a reference:

-600 or more GB Database | RAM size 6% |
+600 or more GB Database6%

-You can see a pattern here that may surprise you: as the databases grow, the percentage of data size that determines the required RAM capacity actually drops.
-Indeed, when we look at larger databases, we can see little change in memory size.
+You can see a pattern here that may surprise you: as the databases grow, the percentage of data size that determines the required RAM capacity drops.
+Indeed, when we look at larger databases, we see little change in memory size.

 3. More Users Increase the Load on the RAM